Cross-collaborative agile UX/UI Research and Design

 User and task flows were envisioned using personas and business goals as the basis for differentiating starting points.

 - Some users are event attendees.
-Events are profit pushers with optimal space utilization so refining these flows is essential, but secondary to more common user goals above.
+Events are profit generators with optimal space utilization, so refining these flows is essential, but secondary to more common user goals.

 - Few users are space rental customers.
-This user often promotes offerings on their own, requiring minimal effort from Laché.
-Still, it would behoove the business to have pages to help with marketing.
+This user often promotes their own offerings, requiring minimal effort from Laché.
+Still, it would be beneficial for the business to have dedicated pages to support marketing efforts.

 Customer Journey

-This initial design (depicted above) for private parties leaps to the CTA without providing necessary body copy such as pricing, policies, scheduling, etc. Contrast competitors and customer journey culmination in user flow.
-The newly proposed customer journey for a busy maid of honor trying to book a private pole party shines a light on moments that matter and can tip the scales toward customer conversion.
+This initial design (depicted above) for private parties jumps to the CTA without providing necessary body copy, such as pricing, policies, and scheduling information.
+Contrast competitors and customer journey culmination in user flow.
+The newly proposed customer journey for a busy maid of honor trying to book a private pole party highlights key moments that can significantly impact customer conversion.

 Tree Jack Sorting

 The marketing manager shared a newly proposed IA with 8 top menu navigation link parent pages, an improvement on the existing IA that had 9.
-As a UX Designer, I suggested further simplification to 6 links that were remotely tested for usability through remote tree jack sorting sessions on Optimal Workshop.
+As a UX Designer, I suggested further simplification of the 6 links, which were remotely tested for usability through remote tree jack sorting sessions on Optimal Workshop.

-- Consolidating “FAQ” and “Waiver” as child pages under “About” provided a clear position for the “Meet the Team” page, which didn’t have a parent page in the proposal but was supported by user desirability discovered in research.
+- Consolidating the “FAQ” and “Waiver” pages as child pages under “About” provided a clear position for the “Meet the Team” page, which, although not included in the proposal, was supported by user desirability discovered in research.

-- Shifting child pages living under “Services” to “Events” and adding a child page for “Workshops” and “Showcases” would help to highlight offerings.
+- Shifting child pages under “Services” to “Events” and adding child pages for “Workshops” and “Showcases” would help highlight offerings.
 Research shows people are motivated by performance opportunities, but those are only posted on a secret Facebook group called “Living at Laché.”

 Sketches

 Sketches were informed by business goals and ways to improve upon the heuristics evaluation.
-Starting with the home page to enhance user’s first impressions, sketches were constructed to allow for easy gathering of feedback about possible solutions.
+Starting with the home page to enhance users’ first impressions, sketches were created to facilitate the easy gathering of feedback about possible solutions.

 UX Design